origo-map/origo-documentation/content/layers.md

 `minScale` | the minmum scale the layer is visible.
 Optional.
 `maxScale` | the maximum scale the layer is visible.
 Optional.
 `attributes` | definition of [attributes](#attributes) and how they should be presented in featureinfo.
 If not provided all available attributes will be shown with a standard template.
+`layerType` | option to set how the vector layer should be rendered.
+The options are cluster, [image](https://openlayers.org/en/latest/apidoc/ol.source.ImageVector.html) or vector.
+Default is vector.
+`clusterStyle` | the style to be used for clustered features.
+Is required if layerType cluster is used.
+`clusterOptions` | options for clustering.
+See the settings page for details.

 #### Basic example GeoJSON